 The threat intelligence that we receive is classified either as malware or phishing.
 The TI is equally split between these two categories.
 This gives a good indication of the nature of the malicious attacks happening via our platform.
 Some typical cases of the detected malicious content are presented below.

 Transfer containing a phishing PDF file:

 The service has proven itself capable of also detecting widespread phishing campaigns misusing the WeTransfer platform that amongst other users, target Microsoft 365 users.
 The graph below demonstrates such an example where we noticed a spike of events flagging an increased number of transfers as malicious:

-This spike was linked to a sophisticated attack that abused our platform in order to send out approximately 6000 transfers with malicious content in a short period of time.
+This spike was linked to a sophisticated attack that attempted to abuse our platform in order to send out approximately 6000 transfers with malicious content in a short period of time.
 Our information exchange service acted as an additional pointer to reveal this attack.
 By combining this alert with other defensive mechanisms that we have in place, we were able to counter this attack and move forward with the remediation process.
 In total, 5913 transfers were blocked and 2986 accounts associated with these transfers were deleted to further ensure that they will not be used to deploy a similar attack.

 Our information exchange service would not be complete without sharing metadata with Microsoft, linked to the malicious actors and based on the TI that we receive.
 In particular, WeTransfer will be sending back to Microsoft limited information related to the creators of the malicious transfers which will be then used to deepen the knowledge and the capabilities of the detection mechanisms developed internally at Microsoft.
 This part is not yet implemented but will soon be deployed so that both parties can equally benefit from this collaboration.